YOU ARE NOT ALONE

 Report an incident

 All current students, faculty, and staff are expected and responsible for adhering to University policies and codes of conduct and consequences for violations vary.
-If you’ve experienced or been made aware of sexual misconduct, harassment, or discrimination of any kind, let us know so we can address the allegations.
+If you’ve experienced or been made aware of sexual misconduct, harassment, discrimination or bias of any kind, let us know so we can address the allegations.

 Texas' Mandatory Reporting Law